 Your Cost Share.
 We cover hospital inpatient Services at no charge.

-Coverage for Services related to "Hospital Inpatient Care" described in other sections
+For Services related to "Hospital Inpatient Care," refer to these sections

 The following types of inpatient Services are covered only as described under the following headings in this "Benefits and Your Cost Share" section: